nandorojo/solito/example-monorepos/with-tailwind/readme.md

 Notice that you can set base styles using the second argument of `styled`.

-The components can later be extended with the `className` prop, just like regular Tailwind CSS:
+You can then use the `className` prop, just like regular Tailwind CSS:

 ```tsx
 <P className="dark:text-white">Solito + NativeWind</P>
 ```

-Take a look at the [`design`](/tree/master/packages/app/design) folder to see how components are created with ease.
+Take a look at the [`packages/app/design`](/tree/master/packages/app/design) folder to see how components are created with ease.

 > If you're reading the NativeWind docs, you might find that you can use `className` directly without using `styled`.
-This will not work with Solito, since this requires the Babel plugin, and we don't want to use Babel on Next.js to stay future-proof.
+Since this requires the Babel plugin for all platforms, it won't work with Solito.
+Be sure to always wrap your components with `styled`.

 ## 📦 Included packages